-The tender was put out by the WA Government, and the main scope of the project was installing a mains water supply line and solenoid control cable through a service access area within the Metagarup Bridge.
+In 2018, the WA Government contracted Think Water Perth to complete the water systems work on the Metagarup Bridge as the result of the tender process.
+The main scope of the project was installing a mains water supply line and solenoid control cable through a service access area within the Metagarup Bridge.
 It involved installing eight inverted taps and QCV’s (quick coupling valves) along the 700 metres as Wash Down Access Points for the bridge and finally, install an automated irrigation system to the two large planter boxes at either end of the bridge.

 There were several challenges in completing this project, firstly, the water supply came from the Optus Stadium side and specified as DN50 Schedule 40 galvanised pipe with victaulic couplings to connect every six metres under the bridge.
 However, due to the size of the service access point and due to practicality, we could only install in 3m lengths.
 The second challenge was other existing pipelines and the bridge’s steel construction, meaning we had to install over 70 pipe loops over a distance of 360m using DN50 Schedule 40 galvanised pipe with a number of penetrations through the bridge for the irrigation and QCV.
 The installation of this part was undertaken by a licensed plumber who was subcontracted (as per the requirements from the specifications) and took over three weeks to install the water supply line.